Disease Guide ·Bladder Stones ·2026

 2Can bladder stones dissolve without surgery?

-Struvite stones can often be dissolved with a special prescription diet over 4-12 weeks — this avoids surgery but requires close monitoring with regular X-rays.
-Calcium oxalate stones cannot be dissolved and always require surgical removal or other physical removal methods.
-Your vet determines the stone type through urinalysis and stone analysis.
-About 40-50% of canine bladder stones are struvite, making dietary dissolution a viable option for many dogs.
+Struvite stones dissolve with prescription diet (4-12 weeks) with regular X-ray monitoring.
+Calcium oxalate stones cannot dissolve and always need surgery.
+About 40-50% of canine stones are struvite, making dietary dissolution viable for many dogs.

 3What causes bladder stones in dogs?

-Bladder stones form when minerals in urine crystallize and accumulate.
-Struvite stones are usually triggered by urinary tract infections — the bacteria change urine pH and create conditions for crystal formation.
-Calcium oxalate stones are linked to genetics, diet, and metabolic factors.
-High mineral content in food, insufficient water intake, and infrequent urination all contribute.
-Some breeds are genetically predisposed to producing certain stone types.
+Struvite stones usually result from urinary infections - bacteria alter urine pH, forming crystals.
+Calcium oxalate stones link to genetics, diet, metabolism.
+High mineral food, low water intake, infrequent urination contribute.
+Some breeds are genetically predisposed to certain stone types.

 4Which dog breeds are prone to bladder stones?